nickchase/k0s/docs/runtime.md

 ## containerd configuration

-By default k0s manages the full containerd configuration.
-User has the option of fully overriding, and thus also managing, the configuration themselves.
+By default k0s manages the full containerd configuration, but you also have the option of fully overriding, and thus also managing, the configuration.

 ### User managed containerd configuration